Pylons/pyramid_simpleform/docs/index.rst

 The **validate()** method does two things.
 First, it checks if the form should be validated.
 Second, it performs the validation against your schema or validators.

 By default, validation will run if the request method is HTTP POST.
 This is set by the `method` argument to the constructor.

+The validated values, or values from the request, are passed to the **data** property.
+Any errors are passed to the **errors** property.

 Working with models
 -------------------